xigt/lgid/README.md

-G-in-line        | language mentioned in the IGT's gloss line T-in-line        | language mentioned in the IGT's translation line M-in-line        | language mentioned in the IGT's meta lines L-LMw            | at least `M%` of word ngrams occur in the training data L-LMm            | at least `M%` of morpheme ngrams occur in training data L-LMc            | at least `M%` of character ngrams occur in training data G-overlap        | at least `M%` of gloss tokens occur in the training data L-CR-LMw         | same as L-LMw, but for Crubadan data L-CR-LMc         | same as L-LMc, but for Crubadan data W-prevclass      | language is predicted for the previous IGT
+G-in-line        | language mentioned in the IGT's gloss line T-in-line        | language mentioned in the IGT's translation line M-in-line        | language mentioned in the IGT's meta lines L-LMw            | more than `M%` of word ngrams occur in the training data, using ODIN data L-LMm            | more than `M%` of morpheme ngrams occur in training data, using ODIN data L-LMc            | more than `M%` of character ngrams occur in training data, using ODIN data L-CR-LMw         | same as L-LMw, but using Crúbadán data L-CR-LMc         | same as L-LMc, but using Crúbadán data G-overlap        | at least `M%` of gloss tokens occur in the training data | not implemented W-prevclass      | language is predicted for the previous IGT | not implemented

 Note that the features have prefixes that group them into categories.
 The categories are: